mrleemon/rather-simple-social-menu/readme.txt

 == Copyright ==

-Really Simple Social Menu Widget is distributed under the terms of the GNU GPL
+Rather Simple Social Menu Widget is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by